seL4/docs/Hardware/sabreLite.rst

 }}}
 The image file that is used will typically be named u-boot.bin

-== Booting u-boot from SPI Flash ==
+== Booting U-Boot from SPI Flash ==
 To boot from SPI flash:

  1. Move the DIP switch nearest the Ethernet port to the OFF   position
  1. Move the DIP switch farthest from the Ethernet port to the OFF   position
  1. Connect the RS232 port to your computer and open minicom.
- 1. Insert an SD or uSD card depending on which boot loader is resident   in SPI flash
+ 1. Insert an SD or μSD card depending on which boot loader is resident in SPI flash
  1. Power up the device.

 Now you are ready to load your image into memory and execute:

-{{{
+{{{#!highlight bash numbers=off
 $ lsusb
 ....
 Bus 001 Device 019: ID 15a2:0054 Freescale Semiconductor, Inc.